 OAA works to advance policies that promote compassion statewide such as prohibiting tethering or chaining, which would reduce dog attacks, dog fighting, nuisance barking, and cruelty complaints; promoting community cat management and trap/neuter/return (TNR), restricting leaving animals outside in extreme weather; and breed-neutral policies that advance public safety and compassion to animals.

-Community Cat Management and Trap/Neuter/Return (TNR): Managing cat colonies and assuring all felines are spayed-neutered is the only way to humanely reduce the population of community cats while providing care.
-Local community cat ordinances create government-public partnerships that support the humane treatment of community cats.
+Managing cat colonies and assuring all felines are spayed or neutered is the only way to humanely reduce the population of community cats while providing appropriate care.

-Teaching Compassion to Communities: Humane education can be defined as the teaching of compassion and empathy for all living beings and respect for their habitats.
-A specific focus is children, whose awareness of emotions and others’ perspectives expands through interactive programs, inspiring them to make the world a better place.
+Humane education is the teaching of compassion and empathy for all living beings and respect for their habitats.